 The study will consist of three phases: 1) an online survey of key stakeholders (listed above); 2) a qualitative thematic analysis (assessment of survey responses by NCCRED staff), and; 3) an independent expert panel review, including ranking themes in order of popularity and against a pre-established set of criteria (e.g. answerability and feasibility for implementation).

 The results of the study will be used to inform NCCRED on the research priorities that NCCRED-sponsored clinical trials and funding programs should aim to address.
 Secondary outcomes will compare and contrast the priorities identified by various stakeholder groups.
 Results will be published to ensure transparency of the methods.
 When published, as the only peer-reviewed Alcohol and Other Drug Sector health research priority setting exercise published in Australia, the results may inform other funding bodies, policymakers, and clinical researchers.

 The Survey is now closed and results will be published shortly.

 If you would like more information on the Survey please contact us seperately.
 This is so that you remain anonymous and your responses are separate from your contact details.

-NCCRED will fund clinical researchers through competitive grants totalling $1.8 million AUD.
-Two types of funding rounds have been established: Seed Funding Grants and Capacity Building Grants.
-The first two rounds of NCCRED grants are closed but the last round is now open!
-For more information on Grants or to access the application form follow the link below.
+NCCRED have funded clinical researchers through competitive grants of nearly $1.8 million AUD.
+Two types of funding rounds were established: Seed Funding Grants and Capacity Building Grants.
+NCCRED grants are currently closed but for more information on awarded grants

-For further information, and to register your interest in applying, please contact us.
-If you would like to access Mentorship for writing your grant, or for conceptualising a clinical problem you would like addressed through a research project, please contact us.
+For further information, please contact us.
+If you would like to access Mentorship for writing grants, or for conceptualising a clinical problem you would like addressed through a research project, please contact us.